1922 in Greece: Continued Strife

-The first months of 1922 were marked by the continuation of the strife between Constantinists and Venizelists.
-This found its most notable expression in a controversy between the Athens government and the Constantinople Phanar in connection with the election in December 1921 of Mgr.
+The first months of 1922 were marked by the continuation of the strife between King Constantinists and Venizelists.
+This found its most notable expression in a controversy between the Athenian government and the Phanar of Constantinople in connection with the election in December 1921 of Mgr.
 Meletios Metaxakis, an ardent supporter of Venizelos, as ecumenical patriarch.
 Athens refused to recognize Mgr.
-Metaxakis as spiritual head of the church in Greece proper, and the synodical court in Athens went so far as to condemn him to be deprived of his ecclesiastical rank and interned in the Monastery of Zante.
+Metaxakis as spiritual head of the church in Greece proper, and the synodical court in Athens, going as far as to condemn him to be deprived of his ecclesiastical rank and interned in the Monastery of Zante.